top of page

 Step 4: Receive Your UTR

-HMRC will post your Unique Taxpayer Reference (UTR) to your address.
-This is your self-employed tax ID.
-You’ll need it to file tax returns and apply for financial support (like Universal Credit).
+After registration, HMRC will send your Unique Taxpayer Reference (UTR) to your address.
+This number serves as your self-employed tax ID.
+You'll need this UTR to file tax returns and apply for financial support, such as Universal Credit.

 Step 5: Keep Good Records